pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 ##
 ```

+This was moderately helpful, we are interested in health and economic impacts by events.
+I see the columns of interest.

-start to explore the data, basic questions.
+Let's start to explore the data in the columns, here are some basic questions I have.

 ```r